Arriving early to something can help a person seize an opportunity that they might otherwise miss out on.

 Origin Of ‘The Early Bird Gets The Worm’

 The earliest recordings of this proverb date back to the 17th century.
 For example, John Ray wrote the phrase down in a book called A compleat collection of English Proverbs, published in either the year 1670 or 1678:

 “The early bird catcheth the worm.”

-However, apparently there is an older recording of the proverb, because according to Dictionary.com, the first recording of it in English was in the year 1605.
-This would make the proverb, at the very least, over 400 years old.
-While plenty of phrases come and go in that amount of time, this one stuck around and is still commonly used today.
+Of note, there is apparently an older citation of the proverb.
+According to Dictionary.com, the first recording of it in English was in the year 1605.
+If that is the case, then this proverb is over 400 years old.
+While plenty of idiomatic phrases come and go in that amount of time, this one has stuck around and is still commonly used today.